 RISP has a First Responder policy for allegations of sexual abuse.
-Its policy requires that, upon learning of an allegation that a detainee was sexually abused, the Trooper responding to the report shall be required to: (1) separate the alleged victim and abuser; and (2) preserve and protect any crime scene until appropriate steps can be taken to collect any evidence.
-If the abuse occurred within a time period that still allows for the collection of physical evidence, those appropriate steps will be as follows: (1) the First Responder requests that the alleged victim not take any actions that could destroy physical evidence, including, as appropriate, washing, brushing teeth, changing clothes, urinating, defecating, smoking, drinking, or eating; and (2) the First Responder should ensure that the alleged abuser does not take any actions that could destroy physical evidence, including, as appropriate, washing, brushing teeth, changing clothes, urinating, defecating, smoking, drinking, or eating.
-First

-Responders must also make sure their superiors are aware of the incident and that notifications are made according to Standard 115.361 above.
+Its policy requires that, upon learning of an allegation that a detainee was sexually abused, the trooper responding to the report shall be required to: (1) separate the alleged victim and abuser; and (2) preserve and protect any crime scene until appropriate steps can be taken to collect any evidence.
+If the abuse occurred within a time period that still allows for the collection of physical evidence, those appropriate steps will be as follows: (1) The First Responder requests that the alleged victim not take any actions that could destroy physical evidence, including, as appropriate, washing, brushing teeth, changing clothes, urinating, defecating, smoking, drinking, or eating; and (2) the First Responder should ensure that the alleged abuser does not take any actions that could destroy physical evidence, including, as appropriate, washing, brushing teeth, changing clothes, urinating, defecating, smoking, drinking, or eating.
+First Responders must also make sure their superiors are aware of the incident and that notifications are made according to Standard 115.361 above.
 In the past 12 months, there were no allegations; so, First Responder protocols were not utilized regarding any instance of sexual abuse.

-Analysis: Evidence used to determine compliance with this Standard includes interviews with Troopers (First Responders), administrators, Investigators, and supervisors.
-Agency policy governing staff First Responder duties is found in GO 52H VIII, GO 77 B and GO 53B.
+Analysis: Evidence used to determine compliance with this Standard includes interviews with troopers (First Responders), administrators, investigators, and supervisors.
+Agency policy governing staff First Responder duties is found in GO 52H VIII, GO 77 B and Go 53B.
 Also reviewed were training materials and the Coordinated Response Plan.
-By a triangulation of the evidence, the Audit Team finds Lincoln Woods to comply with this Standard.

-115.165 Coordinated response Auditor Overall Determination: Meets Standard Auditor Discussion RISP has developed a written institutional plan to coordinate actions taken, among staff First Responders, any medical or mental health practitioners, Investigators, and facility leadership, in response to an incident of sexual abuse.
-Any receiving facility shall be notified of any known medical and social services needs of an alleged victim that is transferred unless the victim requests otherwise.
-Analysis: Evidence used to determine compliance with this Standard includes the Coordinated Response Plan, which was provided to the Audit Team.
+115.165 Coordinated response

+RISP has developed a written institutional plan to coordinate actions taken, among staff First Responders, any medical or mental health practitioners, Investigators, and facility leadership, in response to an incident of sexual abuse.
+Any receiving facility shall be notified of any known medical and social service needs of an alleged victim that is transferred, unless the victim requests otherwise.

+Analysis: Evidence used to determine compliance with this Standard includes: the Coordinated Response Plan, which was provided to the Audit Team.
 It was discussed during interviews with the Commander, the PREA Coordinator, the Agency Head, and others.
 Also considered was the training associated with the plan, and evidence that the plan was understood, implemented, distributed, posted, and regularly reviewed.
-RISP has established that it complies with this Standard.

-115.166 Preservation of ability to protect detainees from contact with abusers Auditor Overall Determination: Meets Standard Auditor Discussion The agency, facility, or other governmental entity responsible for collective bargaining on the agency's behalf has neither entered nor renewed any collective bargaining agreement that restricts their ability to protect detainees from abusers.
-Analysis: Evidence used to determine compliance with this Standard includes a review of the Collective Bargaining Agreement, General Order 52H X A, and interviews with the Agency Head, the PREA Coordinator, and Human Resources.
+Preservation of ability to protect detainees from contact with abusers

+The agency, facility, or other governmental entity responsible for collective bargaining on the agency's behalf has neither entered nor renewed any collective bargaining agreement that restricts its ability to protect detainees from abusers.

+Analysis: Evidence used to determine compliance with this Standard includes a review of the Collective Bargaining Agreement Between the State of Rhode Island and the Rhode Island State Troopers Association (Effective, 2020-2023) General Order 52H X A, and interviews with the Agency Head, PREA Coordinator, and Human Resources.